 I’d like to personally invite you to be part of the next edition of The Art of Voice Acting!

 Since the first edition was published in 1998, The Art of Voice Acting has been recognized by industry professionals and educators as the single, most comprehensive book on the craft and business of voiceover ever written!
 While most books on voiceover focus on how the author “did it,” The Art of Voice Acting focuses on how the student of voice acting can master the craft and business of voiceover.

-New editions of The Art of Voice Acting hit bookstores world-wide roughly every four years!
+New editions of The Art of Voice Acting hit bookstores world-wide roughly every four to five years!
 Each new edition is completely updated to include new trends, newly contributed content, new scripts and new audio.
 As each new publication cycle approaches, I re-read and adjust, literally, every page of the book.
 It’s a daunting task!

-And I need your help.
+And I could sure use your help!

 Here’s your opportunity to contribute to the next edition!

 I’ve already begun work on the next edition, and I’d love to know your ideas about how to keep this book’s reputation as the best book on voiceover ever!